henry-mendez/henry-mendez.github.io/_pages/about.md

 comments: true
 ---

-I am a senior at the California State University of Northridge, majoring in computer information technology.
-My educational focus is network infrastructure, information security, and cloud technologies.
+I am a graduate of California State University, Northridge, where I earned a Bachelor of Science in Computer Information Technology.
+My professional interests include networking, automation, and cloud technologies.

+The purpose of this blog is to document my learning journey as I progress throughout my career.
 **Certifications:**

 - CompTIA Security+